PICTURE BOOK READING GUIDE

 GUIDED ANTI-BIAS/ANTI-RACIST READING | GRADES K+

-This is a reading guide designed to accompany Daveena Kenny, Shatyia Givens, Jocktavious Montford, and Geralyn Hooks’s picture book Breonna Marches Through Time.
 We recommend that grownups read the focus book and the reading guide content BEFORE reading with young readers.
-This guide will help you prepare your own questions for your young readers and choose vocabulary, history, and other related topics to integrate into your learning and discussion.
+This guide will help you prepare your own questions for your young reader(s) and choose vocabulary, history, and other related topics to integrate into your learning and discussion.

 Lesson content was written by Zapoura Newton-Calvert and was designed to start or deepen anti-racist and anti-bias conversations in families and other learning communities.

-This guided reading lesson is designed to be part of a larger life-long commitment to anti-racist reading and learning for the student and the facilitator.
-Reading Is Resistance sees reading as an opportunity to seed deeper conversations and opportunities for action around racial equity in our communities.
-We hold the belief that being anti-racist is a process of learning (and unlearning) over time.
+This reading guide is designed to be part of a larger life-long commitment to anti-racist reading and learning for the grown up and young reader(s).
+Reading Is Resistance sees reading as an opportunity to seed deeper conversations and possibilities for action around racial justice in our communities.
+We hold the belief that anti-racist practice is a process of learning (and unlearning) over time.

 The Learning for Justice Social Justice Standards (focused on Identity, Diversity, Justice, and Action) serve as guides for our work.